2018 NFL Free Agency: 1 Move Every Team Should Still Make

 New England Patriots: Gamble at Safety

-The Texans weren't alone in their pursuit of Mathieu.
+The Texans weren't alone in their pursuit of Tyrann Mathieu.
 Odd as it sounds, Bill Belichick and the New England Patriots need a win this offseason, too.
-They lost Malcolm Butler, Solder and Lewis, which is quite a bit to cough up in one offseason.
+They lost Malcolm Butler, Nate Solder, Dion Lewis and Danny Amendola, which is quite a bit to cough up in one offseason.

 And while the team got an extension done for safety Nate Ebner, it shouldn't stop the Pats from grabbing a playmaker in the defensive secondary—though it can't be Mathieu after his deal in Houston.

 As usual, the Patriots are an attractive destination for a free agent.
-If the Patriots are willing to pay the necessary cash, they'll add a player on a market that has yet to really develop while waiting on Mathieu to find a landing spot.
+If they are willing to pay the necessary cash, they'll add a player on a market that has yet to really develop while waiting on Mathieu.

-Said market includes noteables such as Kenny Vaccaro, Tre Boston and Ron Parker.
+Said market includes notables such as Kenny Vaccaro, Tre Boston and Ron Parker.

 New Orleans Saints: Add Versatile Defensive Lineman